Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

     ethsigner --chain-id=2018 --downstream-http-port=8590 hashicorp-signer --host=127.0.0.1 --port=8200 --auth-file=authFile --tls-enabled=false --signing-key-path=/v1/secret/data/ethsignerSigningKey
     ```

-The path to the key in the Hashicorp Vault specified by `--signing-key-path` is prefixed by the
+The path to the key in the HashiCorp Vault specified by `--signing-key-path` is prefixed by the
 key version and includes `data`.
 For example, if the following command is used put the key into the
 Vault:
 `vault kv put secret/ethsignerSigningKey value=<Private Key>`